ThatQuiz Test Library Take this test now

 • 30.
 What should you do with urine in a long-term survival situation with no other water sources?

-B) As a very last resort, if life is in imminent danger, urine can be purified and consumed, but it's far from ideal due to waste products.
+A) As a very last resort, if life is in imminent danger, urine can be purified and consumed, but it's far from ideal due to waste products.

-C) Use it for cleaning wounds.
+C) Use it to boil food.

-D) Use it to boil food.
+D) Use it for cleaning wounds.

 Created with That Quiz — the site for test creation and grading in math and other subjects.